Macrometacorp/docs/docs/collections/keyvalue/bulk-update-restql.md

     npm install jsc8

-If you want to use the driver outside of the current directory, you can also install it globally using the `--global` flag:
+If you want to use the SDK outside of the current directory, you can also install it globally using the `--global` flag:

     npm install --global jsc8